18F/handbook/docs/engineering/drupal-site-building.md

 #### Blocks

 * Only for very simple sites.
-Sometimes used for the header/footer regions in combination with Panels, unless you’re using “panels everywhere.”
+Sometimes used for the header/footer regions in combination with Panels, unless you're using "panels everywhere."

 #### Context